frederic-perez/AmE-dictionary/data/dictionary.md

 __it dawned on someone__
 __it goes without saying__ _idiom_ It is unambiguous, perfectly clear, or self-evident (that something is the case); it is already widely acknowledged, established, or accepted (that something is the case).
 __it so happens__
+__it takes a village__ _idiom_ _proverb_ Many people's help or involvement is needed to achieve some goal.
+A shortening of the proverb, "It takes a village to raise a child." _Come on, you'll never get this bill passed without their help.
+It takes a village, you know._
 __it takes two to tango__ _idiom_
 __it wouldn't do (someone) any harm (to do something)__ _idiom_ It would or may be good, pragmatic, or beneficial for someone (to do something).
 __it's a dog's life__ :dart::astonished: